 Unlike conventional farming, organic farmers are restrained from using synthetic fertilizers, chemical additives, or preservatives in their produces.
 As such, the food you eat has no chemical residues to harm your body.
 And you are also safe from poisonous pesticides posing serious health issues (3).

 Organic farming is a boon to our deteriorating environment and can promote animal welfare and sustainable farming practices.
 As it does not go by the principle of increasing crop size, it has a better environmental impact and lesser complications for the soil and atmosphere.
 They also conserve water for our future.
 In organic farms, there is increased diversity of crops (4).

 3. High Nutritional Values

 As compared to conventional farming, organic products are rich store houses of minerals.
 Organic farming increases the potency and benefits of soil.
 As such, these benefits are passed on to you whenever you eat these products (3).

 4. Better Taste

 Organic farming induces better taste in your food (5).
-Taste in food develops with the amount of its sugar content.
-With better nutritional inputs, organic farms increase this taste considerably.
+With better nutritional inputs and reduced usage of pesticides and chemicals, organic farms increase this taste considerably.
+You can enjoy naturally sweet apples and berries.
 You can enjoy naturally sweet apples and berries.

 5. Zero Hydrogenated Fat